 BETTS, THOMAS J.: PAPERS, 1913-77.
 Brigadier General; Intelligence Officer, SHAEF, 1944-May 1945; Director of Intelligence, U.S. Group, Control Council for Germany, May 1945; author of numerous articles, short stories, and poems.
 4 feet. (closed pending processing)

 BIRD, JOHN: MATERIAL RE ARTICLES WRITTEN BY DWIGHT D. EISENHOWER FOR THE SATURDAY EVENING POST.
-Senior Editor, Saturday Evening Post, 1960-64, Editor-at-Large, 1964-69. -1 foot. (closed pending processing)
+Senior Editor, Saturday Evening Post, 1960-64, Editor-at-Large, 1964-69. -1 foot.
+Review upon Demand

 • Calendar Series